0xfacad3/0xfacade/README.md

-I'm a Student, Developer, and Artist 🎨
+I'm a Student, Developer, and Artist.

-I love doing things that get me excited and I'm always looking for new challenges 🔥
+I love doing things that get me excited and I'm always looking for new challenges.

 <br>